 Make a list of all that needs to be done, decide which ones are priorities, which ones can wait and which ones don’t really need to get done.
 If you need help getting things done then ask for help.

-Here are two blogs that you may find helpful.
-Both have downloadable PDFs.
+Here are some blog posts that you may find helpful.
+They have downloadable PDFs.

 - How Making A Baby Plan Can Help Make Your Relationship Strong

 - Gearing Up for Labor?
 What You Should Pack And Bring To The Hospital…